Billy Bragg live at Liverpool Philharmonic on October 26, 2021

 Never one to mince his words, Billy Bragg was quick to summarise the zeitgeist: “there are so many things that have happened in the past few years that have been portents of the end times.”
-COVID-19, discrimination, yellow journalism, and raw sewage in waterways would all be discussed in due course, but for the moment he meant something *really* ominous: Bill Bailey winning Strictly Come Dancing!
+COVID-19, discrimination, yellow journalism, and raw sewage in waterways would all be discussed over the course of the night, but for the moment he meant something *really* ominous: Bill Bailey winning Strictly Come Dancing!
 This set the tone for a show that mixed music, politics, current affairs, and humour expertly.

-With the release of Bragg’s tenth studio album on the horizon, it’s no surprise that the set was replete with brand new songs.
-Nevertheless, he was conscious of the loyalty of his longstanding fans and rewarded them by opening the concert with A Lover Sings.
-It still sounds vital 37 years later.
+With the release of Bragg’s tenth studio album on the horizon, it’s no surprise that the set was replete with brand-new songs.
+Nevertheless, he was conscious of the loyalty of his longstanding fans and rewarded them by opening the concert with A Lover Sings, a deep cut from 1984.
+It still sounded vital 37 years later.

 “Fundamentally, the internet is nothing more than a reflection of who we are,” Bragg mused.
-The part of us that’s collectively transfixed by the smoke and mirrors of clickbait inspired Ten Mysterious Photos that Can’t Be Explained.
+The part of our psychology that is collectively transfixed by the smoke and mirrors of online clickbait inspired him to write Ten Mysterious Photos that Can’t Be Explained.
 It turned out that the new track can be explained just as easily as the eponymous faked photos.
 Bragg’s son, singer-songwriter Jack Valero, heard an early version and realised that he could improve the song’s structure.
-So he did, in ten minutes.
-Bragg joked about consternation – “I’ve just coined a new phrase, cyberchondriac, I’m not throwing that out!!” – but, really, he was brimming with pride.
+So he did, in just ten minutes.
+Bragg joked about consternation at the edit – “I’ve just coined a new phrase, cyberchondriac, I’m not throwing that out!!” – but, really, he was brimming with pride, then and now.

-The same sentiment shone through when reminiscing about Valero loudly playing guitar as a form of therapy as a teenager.
+The same sentiment shone through when reminiscing about Valero playing guitar loudly as a form of therapy when he was a teenager.
 As a ‘singer-songwriter dad,’ Bragg realised that the noise was necessary: “that’s it, boy, deal with the day.”
 Still, one night, it was too much and he was dispatched to tell him to ‘turn that shit down.’
 Bragg’s resolve failed when he reached the top of the stairs and realised that his son was playing A New England by Billy Bragg!

-The punter who requested A New England this time was disappointed, but Levi Stubbs’ Tears was a welcome substitute.
-Next, the American who once yelled ‘play your hit’ would have been positively thrilled that Bragg did indeed play “my bloody hit,” Sexuality.
-Especially when a quick tweak gave us the standout lyric of the night: “don’t threaten me with Morrissey.”
+The punter who saw this as the perfect time to request A New England ended up disappointed, but Levi Stubbs’ Tears was a welcome substitute.
+Next, Bragg played “my bloody hit,” Sexuality.
+A quick tweak gave us the standout lyric of the night: “don’t threaten me with Morrissey.”

 He’d updated the song for the present-day elsewhere too, changing a key line to “if you stick around/I’m sure that we can find the right pronoun.”
 When the applause died out, Bragg explained why expressing allyship with the trans community is key: “this is an issue of fundamental human rights.”
 Wondering about his thoughts on those who fought for gay rights but now oppose the same for others, destabilising Stonewall along the way?
 Well, he played Moving The Goalposts next, adding an expletive to the title for good measure.